timm/ish/README.md

 Note the last line-- the ISH test suite has one failure built (so we can test that the unit tests can catch failing tests).

+### Editing

+I've been collecting my favorite VIM configs for editing files (in general) and editing LISP (in partciular).
+These can be access via:

+      cd src
+      vim -u ../.vim X.lisp

+### Gitting

+      git pull
+      git commit -am "updating"; git push

+Note that this distribution comes with a [.gitignore](.gitignore) that blocks the usual temporaries from getting inappropriately added to git.